JiyuShao/portfolio/README.md

 **Why not use Nobelium directly?**

-- 😭 Nobelium is using the old Notion API, which is deprecated and buggy.
+- 😭 Nobelium is using the old Notion API, which is deprecated and buggy
 - 😁 New UI design
 - 😁 using pnpm